coolJp9/BreachSeeker/README.md

 # BreachSeeker
-This is the program which can seach outomatically and shows you the website and acknowledges you'r breached or not
+This is the program which can seach automatically and shows you the website and acknowledges you'r breached or not